RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 Reactivate the 'develop' branch.<br>
 <img src="../cicd/captures/update15.png"  width="500">

-Go look at the front page of your project and pull down the branches list to see the hierarchy.  'main' is the parent of 'staged' and 'staged' is the parent of 'develop'.<br>
+Go look at the front page of your project and pull down the environments list to see the hierarchy.  'main' is the parent of 'staged' and 'staged' is the parent of 'develop'.<br>
 <img src="../cicd/captures/update27.png"  width="500">

+Now you can go to each of the environments and follow the link to that deployed site's address.
+If you go to 'main' and log in, you will see the banner at the top indicating 'main' and the color RED to signal STOP... don't be messing directly on this production version of your project.<br>
 <img src="../cicd/captures/update17.png"  width="500">

+Go to the 'staged' environment, log in and you will see the name 'staged' and the YELLOW banner color warning that this is the testing site, so be careful with what you do.<br>
 <img src="../cicd/captures/update16.png"  width="500">

+Go to the 'develop' environment and see that name with a GREEN banner to signal it is your safe work environment.<br>
 <img src="../cicd/captures/update20.png"  width="500">

+If you are NOT logged in, any of the site environments look normal; without environment name or banner colors<br>
 <img src="../cicd/captures/update21.png"  width="500">